Horse Fly Control

 prevention horse flies

-Once Horse Flies have been controlled, you want to make sure they don't make a return.
+Once horse flies have been controlled, you want to make sure they don't make a return.
 Here are some preventative measures to take to keep horse flies off of your horses and your property:

 Key Takeaways